marijndegen/3.react-redux-RTL-mswjs-api-mock-typescript-easy-guide/README.md

 ```

 The application uses the real api now, let's mock it!
+9. yarn add msw --dev

-9. Create a folder `utils` and within that create the file `test-utils.tsx` with the following content:
+10. Create a folder `utils` and within that create the file `test-utils.tsx` with the following content:
 ```
 import React, { PropsWithChildren } from "react";
 import { render } from "@testing-library/react";